How a VSD Compressor Can Save Your Business Money and Energy

 Table of contents

-What is a Variable Speed Drive Air Compressor?
+What Is a Variable Speed Drive Air Compressor?

 A variable speed drive (VSD) controls the frequency supplied to the drive motor on the air compressor in response to real-time demand on the system.
 When demand is low, the motor will run at a reduced speed, requiring less energy to operate.
-When demand for compressed air is higher, the VSD will automatically increase the frequency to the air compressor motor to meet CFM demands.
+When demand for compressed air is higher, the VSD will automatically increase the frequency of the air compressor motor to meet CFM demands.

-A fixed speed rotary screw air compressor, on the other hand, operates at the same RPM at all times.
-Instead of adjusting the motor speed, the fixed speed air compressor adjusts the air inlet valve to let more or less air out depending on CFM requirements.
+A fixed-speed rotary screw air compressor, on the other hand, operates at the same RPM at all times.
+Instead of adjusting the motor speed, the fixed-speed air compressor adjusts the air inlet valve to let more or less air out depending on CFM requirements.
 Even when compressed air needs are low, the motor is always operating at the same speed, so it is always ready to meet the highest CFM it is rated for.

-For example, if you have a 100HP fixed speed compressor with no load from the plant, it may be still consuming 30 to 70 percent of its full load energy.
+For example, if you have a 100 HP fixed-speed compressor with no load from the plant, it may still be consuming 30 to 70 percent of its full load energy.
 A VSD compressor, on the other hand, will be at nearly zero input energy!
-A 100HP VSD compressor motor can ramp down to the equivalent of 20-35 HP (depending on the manufacture) when demand is low.
-As demand increases, it can operate anywhere between its minimum up to to its maximum 100HP.
+A 100 HP VSD compressor motor can ramp down to the equivalent of 20-35 HP (depending on the manufacturer) when demand is low.
+As demand increases, it can operate anywhere between its minimum and its maximum 100 HP.
 When operating at lower speeds (and when properly sized), a VSD compressor is much more efficient and uses less energy.

 The Advantages of Variable Speed Drive Air Compressors